 The book also helps me understand the difference between having an accountable mindset compared to the victim mindset.
 To sum it up, the characteristic of an accountable mindset is acknowledging that there is a problem, owning it up, then come up with a solution.
 Victim mindset usually is ignoring the problem, blame other people, and hopes that the problem will solve itself.

 What this book is all about?
 Let’s put it this way, we have two minds: the conscious and the subconscious.
-Conscious mind is in-charged of our moral reasoning that thinks about right and wrong, to believe or not.
+The conscious mind is in-charged of our moral reasoning that thinks about right and wrong, to believe or not.
 This reasoning is based on our values, knowledge, and upbringing.

 We say it repeatedly because we want our subconscious mind to pick up the thought as if it was real.
 The vision board is another thing because it helps us to better imagine what we really want in life.
 It is like helping our subconscious mind to know our clarity of intent.
 Then we just have to trust our subconscious mind to make whatever it is to happen.